 How to clean a mattress

 Step 2: Vacuum your mattress.
-Using a vacuum with powerful suction, vacuum your mattress with the hose attachment.
+Using a vacuum with powerful suction (check out our recommendations for the best vacuums here), vacuum your mattress with the hose attachment.
 Use the upholstery attachment to grab up dust and pet hair.
 If you have a mattress with stitching, it’s a good idea to use the crevice tool to get all of the particles from the stitched areas.

 Some stains are more stubborn than others.
 So, you can try a few different options to get those stains out.

 - Try a mix of dish soap and cold water.
-According to the mattress showroom Sleepcity, you should use cold water instead of warm water to remove stains from you mattress.
+According to mattress retailer Sleep City, you should use cold water instead of warm water to remove stains from you mattress.
 Cold water will help lift the stain out instead of cooking it into your mattress.

 - Try an old classic stain remover like club soda and salt or lemon juice and salt.